 She graduated from Central St Martins College of Art and Design with a BA in Fine Art in 2010.
 It was here that Weir taught herself photography, experimenting with film and collage.
 Weir has said that her primary goal is to move people.
 “It doesn’t really matter what emotion it is really...
 It’s so difficult to move people,” she told Bullet magazine.

-When she is not shooting fashion editorials or campaigns, Weir travels to conflict zones such as Israel’s West Bank to take portraits and landscapes.
+When she is not shooting fashion editorials and campaigns, Weir travels to conflict zones such as Israel’s West Bank to take portraits and landscapes.
 “People usually take pictures from a distance.
 That’s not my point of view,” Weir told AnOther Magazine.